 Updating records :

 On receiving a new billing document, record-keeping is essential.
 Approval from the manager requires at this stage.
-It helps to keep the record of new purchases and expenses of a company (financial statements).
+It helps to keep a record of new purchases and expenses of a company (financial statements).

 All the required documents must be prepared and verified at the time of payment.